-The article was accompanied by photos including a photograph of the exterior of the Swedish American Hall, as well as an interior photograph of the library, today known as the Verdandi Club Room.
-The latter shows that the Inglenook in that room is today virtually unchanged from that time.
-A grandfather clock shown in the image is also still located in the building, although no longer in that room.
-The article concludes with a discussion of Swedish American patriotism, quoting a Swedish Society officer in saying that "It is a fact that sooner, perhaps, than any other people born under a foreign flag they become patriotic citizens of the United State of America.
+The article was accompanied by photos including a photograph of the exterior of the Swedish American Hall, as well as an interior photograph of the library, today known as the Verdandi room.
+The latter shows that the inglenook in that room is today virtually unchanged from that time.
+A grandfather clock shown in the image was donated to the Swedish Society by Eric O. Lindblom and is still located in the building, although no longer in that room.
+The article concludes with a discussion of Swedish American patriotism, quoting a Swedish Society officer as follows: "It is a fact that sooner, perhaps, than any other people born under a foreign flag, they become patriotic citizens of the United State of America.
 Some of them are so ready to do this that they may be said to be at fault in forgetting, in such a short time, all about their native land."

-Early 20th century photo of the Odin Lodge Room.
+Early 20th century photo of the Odin lodge room.
 Note the original light fixtures, no longer extant.
 (Swedish Society Archives)